grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 ---

 Besides the [built-in metrics](/results-output/metrics-reference), you can create custom metrics.
-For example, you can create some derived metrics from the built-in metrics, or you might use the [Response.timings](/javascript-api/k6-http/response) object to create a metric for a specific set of endpoints.
+For example, you can create some derived metrics from the built-in metrics, or use the [Response.timings](/javascript-api/k6-http/response) object to create a metric for a specific set of endpoints.

 Each metric type has a [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor) to create a custom metric.
 The constructor creates a metric object of the declared type.
 Each type has methods to take metric measurements.

 If you need help constructing a custom metric, read the following sections of this document.
-They provide a walkthrough of the procedure, along with examples for each metric type.
+They document the procedure and provide examples.

 If you're comfortable with these Javascript conventions already, you might prefer to read the [reference documentation for each metric constructor](/javascript-api/k6-metrics).
 Each topic has examples to make a custom metric and create thresholds from it.

-k6 reports custom metrics at the end of a load test, just like HTTP timings.

 ## Create a custom metric